abrasive/shairport/README.md

 ------
 Shairport 2.0 is working on Raspberry Pi and Linksys NSLU2, both on OpenWrt.
 It works on an Ubuntu laptop.
 It works well with built-in audio and with a variety of USB-connected Amplifiers and DACs.

 Shairport 2.0 DOES NOT WORK WITH RASPIAN.
 It runs, but it's very glitchy.
-This seems to be a known problem with Raspian and the Raspberry Pi.
-Shairport 2.0 runs very well on the exact same hardware but using OpenWrt in place of Raspian.
+This seems to be a known problem with Raspian.
+OTOH, Shairport 2.0 runs well on the exact same hardware but using OpenWrt in place of Raspian.

 Shairport 2.0 runs on Ubuntu inside VMWare Fusion on a Mac, but syncronisation is off when using the built-in emulated soundcard.